 Every|One is an initiative to expand the Kingdom of God in the East Bay area through Blue Oaks Church by way of God’s provision.

 Every|One is about the thousands of people we have not yet reached – the lost, the marginalized, the broken, the lonely, those who have been forgotten and tossed aside.
 We believe it is our responsibility to provide space for them, so they can hear God’s word and experience God’s love.

 Every|One is about people – making room for Every|One God brings and the life transformation that can occur when they enter His community and hear His truth proclaimed.

-Over the last year we have prayerfully sought God’s vision and direction for the future of Blue Oaks.
-And we believe the next step for us is to find a permanent location in Pleasanton that creates a strong foundation to expand our physical presence in Livermore, Dublin and San Ramon.
+Having prayerfully sought God’s vision and direction for the future of Blue Oaks,we believe the next step for us is to find a permanent location in Pleasanton.
+This move will create a strong foundation to then further expand our physical presence into Livermore, Dublin and San Ramon.

 Every|One is consistent with Blue Oaks’ core values and mission.
 Our mission is to lead everyone into Christ-centered living.

 As you learn more about Every|One, please remember Blue Oaks is not changing our mission or core values.